qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- H. L. Mencken

+People often dream of a "silver bullet" that simply magically works:

+- People hope that a "secret weapon" alone can reverse the disadvantage in war.
+- Hoping that a secret recipe can build a success business.
+Coca Cola succeedes not just by the "secret recipe".
+The global production system, logistic network, and brading is also important.
+- Just knowing one super advanced algorithm doesn't mean you can simply use it.
+Deploying an algorithm needs systematic efforts: data ingestion and storage, compute power, testing, debugging, observability, performance optimization, networking facility, error handling, energy supply, etc. Also, there are many implementation details for the same algorithm.
+Devil is in details.

 ### Binary thinking (false dichotomy)

 We tend to simplify things.
 One way of simplification is to ignore the grey-zone and complex nuance, reducing things into two simple extremes.